corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### Recommended Companion Mods

 * [Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) allows you to deassimilate machine Pops into Robots, and is the original inspiration for Deassimilated Machine Worlds.
-* [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will allow you to keep Machine Unit leaders from integrated machine empire subjects by converting them to robots and setting their species to deassimilation.
+* [Retain Leaders from Integrated Subjects & Pre-FTL Civilizations](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) will allow you to keep Machine Unit leaders from integrated machine empire subjects by converting them to robots and setting their species to deassimilation.
 Combined with Leader Traits: All Eligible Species Traits, the leaders are converted to have synth leader traits if you have the right technology.

 Together with the above two mods, you're more likely to obtain a Machine World as a non-Machine empire.